felt/protomaps.js/README.md

 * Go into the `benchmarks` folder and run `npm install` and `npm run start`.
 * If you want to add benchmarks, take a look at the `benchmarks/benchs/benchmarks.ts` file

+## Benchmarking the felt style
+* Felt benchmarking is done in the `map-benchmarks` private repo.
+That compares the last `@feltmaps/protomaps` published package against the `benchmarking-base` branch of this repo

 ## Project Status

 The design is still evolving rapidly, so do not expect any kind of stable internal or external-facing API between minor versions.
 But please do report bugs and discuss requirements in the Issues.